qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 ...
 ```

-This will enable the much faster proximity based homing for all regular homing operations.  `G29` will still do contact
+This will enable the much faster proximity based homing for all regular homing operations.
-based homing to accurately determine the nozzle offset, but otherwise all other Z homing should be relately quick.
+The `G29` macro will still do contact based homing to accurately determine the nozzle offset, and bed mesh, but otherwise
+all other Z homing operations should be relatively quick.

 Only make this change if you're okay with the risk that the nozzle may crash into the build plate if you do something
 weird and forget to recalibrate your Beacon's proximity models.
 See: https://docs.beacon3d.com/quickstart/#6-calibrate-beacon